 When it comes to downloads in the Firefox web browser, a save dialog is displayed to you by default giving you some options on how to proceed with the file.

-It contains the option to save it to the local system or open it with a specific application instead.
-The latter option saves it to the temporary folder of the browser and runs it with the selected application, the former saves it in the selected directory.
+It includes the option to save it to the local system or open it with a specific application instead.
+The second option saves it to the temporary folder of the browser and runs it with the selected application, the former saves it in the selected directory.

 Sometimes, the download dialog is not shown on the screen which is usually the case when you have set either option to be the default action for the selected file type.